duckduckcode/python-ticket-manager-book/page-templates.md

     return "home page"
 ```

-- Change the function to pass
+- Change the function to pass instead of return

 ```
 # Home Page